 The surface is very varied, in the area around Lake Champlain there are lowlands, but towards the east the Green Mountains rise, with the highest mountain, Mount Mansfield, measuring 1340 meters above sea level.
 Approximately 75% of Vermont is forested.
 The river flows through the state.
 Lawrence, West River, Otter River and Connecticut River.

 The original inhabitants of this area were Indian tribes, especially the Iroquois.
 However, in the 18th century, the Iroquois were driven out by French colonists.
 The territory was the subject of a dispute between England and France, as both countries wanted it for themselves.
 In 1777, independence was declared in Vermont, and in 1779 it became a member state of the USA.
-According to TRACKAAH, around 600,000 people of various nationalities live in Vermont.
+Around 600,000 people of various nationalities live in Vermont.

 However, the majority of the population is of European origin, as is the case elsewhere in the New England area.
 The number of African-American and Hispanic residents is therefore very low.
 Caucasians make up almost 97% of the population, blacks 0.5%, Indians 0.4% and Asians almost 1%.
 The majority of the population is Christian, the Roman Catholic and Protestant churches predominate.
 There is approximately 22% of the population without a religious affiliation.